How to Overclock CPU?

-Learning how to overclock your CPU is one of the easiest ways to boost your PC’s performance.
+Learning to overclock your CPU is one of the most straightforward methods to enhance your PC’s performance.

 BIOS